-- 1. Students are not permitted to have cell phones out, on, or on vibrate during class hours. - 2.
+- 1. Students are not allowed to have cell phones on, off or on vibrating during class hours. - 2.
 Students are expected to attend and participate during class.
-Student must come to class on time and leave classroom after the class is over.
-Students arriving late or leaving early disrupt other students affecting the flow of the class.
-Please be considerate with your peers.
-If you must leave early for a valid reason, please speak to me prior to class.
-If you arrive late, please enter the classroom in a quiet manner. - 3.
+The student must come to class on time and leave the classroom after the class is over.
+Students who arrive late or leave early disrupt other students and affect the flow of the class.
+Please be considerate of your peers.
+If you need to leave early for a valid reason, please let me know before class.
+If you arrive late, please quietly enter the classroom. - 3.
 Students are expected to come prepared to class. - 4.
 Students are encouraged to ask questions during class. - 5.
 I understand the advantages of using technology as a learning tool.
 However, technology can also be misused during class.
-Inappropriate usage of technology (such as web-surfing, texting, emailing, getting calls, checking Facebook, Snap Chat, IG, twitter, etc or any unauthorized activities) through laptops, computers at the lab, smartwatches, tablets, cell phones or any other mobile devices during class will not be tolerated.
+Inappropriate usage of technology (such as web-surfing, texting, emailing, getting calls, checking Snapchat, TikTok, IG, twitter, etc, or any unauthorized activities) through laptops, smartwatches, tablets, cell phones, or any other mobile devices during class will not be tolerated.
 A student who violates this policy will be penalized with a 1% grade point reduction for each violation. - 6.
 Students who miss a class are responsible for all the material covered during the class and are responsible for making the necessary arrangements to submit assignments. - 7.
-Students should not engage in conversations or any distractive activities during the lecture. - 8.
-Students are expected to listen and to respect different viewpoints.
+Students should not engage in conversations or distracting activities during the lecture. - 8.
+Students are expected to listen and respect different viewpoints.
 There is zero tolerance for disrespectful behavior.